NEFSC/READ-EDAB-NEesp/README.md

 3. Create detailed reports for the most vulnerable stocks, incorporating data from the originial risk assessment as well as detailed species-specific information.

 ## Running a report
 The current preliminary report pulls data from many existing sources and creates several data visualizations.
 Reports for all northeast stocks have been compiled and can be viewed [here](https://noaa-edab.github.io/ESP_docs/docs).
-We have recently aggregated our data, functions, and report templates into a preliminary R package that can be viewed on the [package branch](https://github.com/NOAA-EDAB/esp_data_aggregation/tree/package).
-The package can be downloaded locally in R with the command `devtools::install_github("NOAA-EDAB/esp_data_aggregation@package")`.
+We have recently aggregated our data, functions, and report templates into a preliminary R package that can be viewed on the [package repo](https://github.com/NOAA-EDAB/NEesp).
+The package can be downloaded locally in R with the command `devtools::install_github("NOAA-EDAB/NEesp")`.
 A report can then be generated locally with the command `NEesp::render_ind_report("Acadian redfish")` (replace "Acadian redfish" with the name of species of interest).
 Please note, report generation will take some time (2+ minutes per species).
 These reports are a work in progress and should not be viewed as a final or complete product at this time.
 We do not guarantee that these reports are free from errors; please contact us if you notice any issues.

+## The Northeast ESP suite
+There are currently 4 github repos associated with the Northeast ESP initiative.
+1. [`NOAA-EDAB/esp_data_aggregation`](https://github.com/NOAA-EDAB/esp_data_aggregation) is the original repo and currently houses development and exploratory work.
+2. [`NOAA-EDAB/NEesp`](https://github.com/NOAA-EDAB/NEesp) houses an R package that contains relevant data, functions for low-level data analysis and plotting, and report templates.
+3. [`NOAA-EDAB/NEespShiny`](https://github.com/NOAA-EDAB/NEespShiny) houses an R Shiny app (in the form of an R package) that provides a graphical user interface for creating reports with the `NEesp` package.
+4. [`NOAA-EDAB/ESP_docs`](https://github.com/NOAA-EDAB/ESP_docs) houses reports on Northeast stocks and ecosystem/socioeconomic indicators.

 ## Next steps
 We continue to synthesize existing data on Northeast stocks, environment, and socioeconomics.
 We are currently refining our data analyses and beginning the preliminary risk assessment process.